AlphaMC0/Research_Log1/README.md

        Rethrim can purify anything .
 I is found on the outside of mithril deposits.
 I can be used to control mithril.
 It will not freeze but will melt at 100000p.(More research must be done)
    - **Clarium** :
        Clarium is used to create focusing glass.
 Focusing glass can focus energy and  redirect it.
+   - **Polyethylene A3**
+       Polyethylene is used to make the insulation for wires.
+Effective to protect against electric shocks.
+(The Chemical Formula has been altered)